MSN Financial Aid

 Financial aid is available in the form of a partial scholarship (for full time students only) from the School of Nursing and federal loans.
 Federal loans are offered to students that are enrolled full time (12 hours or more a semester) and part time students (part time eligibility consists of at least 5 hours a semester).
 Financial aid packets are mailed in January to all students that have applied for admission to our nursing program.
 The financial aid packet will explain what types of aid is offered and how to apply for financial aid.
 Students can apply for financial aid after January of the year they plan to enroll.

-The School of Nursing also offers full and partial internal scholarships to MSN students.
-The average partial scholarship award for MSN students is approximately $7,000 a year which typically covers the cost of books for the academic year.
+The School of Nursing also offers full and partial internal scholarships to MSN students enrolled full time.
+The average partial scholarship award for MSN students is approximately $6,900 a year which typically covers the cost of books for the academic year.
 Post Master’s certificate students are not eligible for an internal scholarship.

 Is the Financial Aid sufficient to cover the cost of the program and living expenses?